weymouth/lotus_docs/HPC/Iridis4/README.txt

     $ module load R/3.3.0
     $ module load openmpi/1.10.6/gcc
     $ module load gcc/6.1.0

+# For copy and paste

+module purge
+module load binutils/2.26
+module load R/3.3.0
+module load openmpi/1.10.6/gcc
+module load gcc/6.1.0

+    Note: Loading the openmpi and the gcc order might solve the error of the 'mpi.mod' created on a different GNU Fortran.

     In order to avoid problems with the openmpi library (mpi.mod), the FC (Fortran compiler) environment variable needs to be exported as: